gluon-lang/gluon/TUTORIAL.md

 ### Threads and channels

-embed_lang has support for cooperative threading and communication between them through the `Thread` and `Channel` types.
+gluon has support for cooperative threading and communication between them through the `Thread` and `Channel` types.

 TODO